regmtait/regmtait.co.uk/_posts/2019-01-01-teams-for-designers.md

 * **Design brief** — What problem are we solving?
 Constraints, timelines, scope and deliverables
 * **Background info** — reports and other reference materials
 * **Assets** — Everything else.
 For example, branding assets, style guides, website copy and images.
-What’s missing and what needs to be generated?
+What’s missing and what needs to be produced?

 From effective collaboration, I need all that stored in a convenient and secure location.
 All version controlled.
 In an environment that encourages discussion.
 Teams can do that.